 Barton G.’s Cotton Candy Dessert

 It would be a crime not share this life-size Marie Antoniette-inspired cotton candy dessert on Instagram.
-Barton G., often recognized as one of the most photogenic restaurants in the world, with locations in Los Angeles, Miami, and Chicago, is known for its extravagant presentations.
-This 4-foot cotton candy pompadour atop a mannequin head is just one example of their impressive creations.
+Barton G. is known for its extravagant presentations.
+This 4-foot cotton candy pompadour atop a mannequin head is just one example of the impressive creations found at their Los Angeles and Miami Beach locations.

 Do you share your food on social media?
 Tell us which instagrammable foods have gotten you the most likes in the comments below.

-Get deals on thousands of restaurants with AAA Discounts.
+Get deals on dining and entertainment with AAA Discounts.